Grachev-Alexey/322/replit.md

 ViVi-Calc is a comprehensive sales calculation tool designed for beauty salons.
 It helps calculate package deals, discounts, installment payments, and manages client data with different subscription types.

 ## Recent Changes
+- **2024-12-27**: Added master correction feature allowing up to 10% additional discount on all packages
 - **2024-12-27**: Fixed down payment display to show same value across Standard/Economy packages when one is selected
 - **2024-12-27**: Added text selection when editing down payment amount for better UX
 - **2024-12-27**: Fixed VIP down payment display to show VIP package cost when other packages are selected